failmap/failmap/docs/source/topics/usage/scanning_policy.md

 ## Special cases / Edge cases

-Since failmap is completely automated, there are some special cases that could help improving the result.
+Since Web Security Map is completely automated, there are some special cases that could help improving the result.

 These are: